When collecting the email addresses of your blog readers, we place an opt-in form so that the readers may subscribe or “opt-in” to our newsletters.

-This is the reason that the return visitors result in a major chunk of the sales for the websites as compared to the new one.
+This is the reason that the return visitors result in a major chunk of the sales for the websites as compared to the new ones.

 So, when it comes to collecting email leads, one has to make sure that the contact leads are of high quality.

-The term, “high quality” here means is that the stats like the email open rate, click-through rate
+The term, “high quality” here means that the stats like the email open rate, click-through rate

 A contact list is considered to be of poor quality when either your emails end up in the junk/spam box of the recipient’s mailbox or the recipient never opens it up.

 There are many ways to ensure that the quality of your contact list stays intact and among them is collecting email leads through double opt-in subscription forms.